 If unfamiliar with MultiAssayExpriments please read through the vignette to understand how data can be accessed or go through the user guide which can be found on the MultiAssayExperiment bioconductor page .

-getIds functions to produce dataframes containing entrezgene and ensembl ID annotations for genes.
+getIds functions will produce dataframes containing entrezgene and ensembl ID annotations for genes.
 This is useful for downstream analysis.

 Due to the nature of miRs, many NAs may be found in the output of